elastic/integrations/packages/endace/docs/README.md

 The tools to use within the Endace Pivot.
 Example: trafficOverTime_by_app,conversations_by_ipaddress

-#### `endace_lookback`
+#### `view_window`
-The lookback time in Minutes of how long to look back over ontop of the event start and finish time.
+The view window time in Minutes of how long to look back and forward over ontop of the event start and finish time.

 ## Endace Flow
 #### `map_to_ecs`